Modern History / National Movement

 of Pringle Kennedy, a famous lawyer of Muzaffarpur Bar.

 In May, 1908, the headquarters at Muraripukur Road in Calcutta (where bomb factory was located) was seized.
-14 revolutionaries were caught from the factory and its activities came to an end with the trial of Alipore Bomb Case.
+14 revolutionaries were caught from the factory

 The mastermind behind this raid was Surya Sen. He was more popularly known as Masterda.
 He was a school teacher turned revolutionary.